kalyanchirla/Content-Aware-Image-Resizing/README.md

 We can now find our resized images by height and width in their respective output files.

+4.`remove_object.py` is used to remove an object in the file.
+To run this file, we need to pass 2 arguments as input: the path to input image and the path to the output image

+`$ python remove_object.py input_image.jpg output_image.jpg`

+We can now see the image with the selected object removed in "output_image.jpg"

 ### Future work

 We can also explore other features using seam carving algorithm.

 - [x] Downscaling the images (reduce the width and height of the image)
 - [ ] Upscaling the images (increase the width and height of the image)
-- [ ] Objection deletion in the images
+- [x] Objection deletion in the images

 ## Authors
 * **Kalyan Chirla**